-The Office of the Chief Economist was established in 2012 to understand the role intellectual property (IP) plays in our economy.
-IP Australia’s Chief Economist is Benjamin Mitra-Kahn.
+Our Office of the Chief Economist (OCE) was established in 2012 to better understand the role intellectual property (IP) plays in our economy.

-IP rights protect creations of the mind, enabling people to benefit from what they invent or create.
-By achieving the right balance between the interests of innovators and the public, the IP system tries to cultivate an environment in which creativity and innovation can flourish.
-At the OCE we aim to understand the economic impact of IP laws and the effect of IP policies on innovation, competition, and economic performance.
-We are active participants in public policy debates related to IP.
-We provide decision makers with evidence-based advice to maximise the economic benefits of the Australian IP system.
+Within the OCE we aim to understand the economic impact of IP laws and the effect of IP policies on innovation, competition, and economic performance.
+We are active participants in public policy debates related to IP and provide decision-makers with evidence-based advice to maximise the economic benefits of the Australian IP system.

 Our main functions are to:

-- conduct research projects investigating economic issues related to IP.
+- conduct research investigating economic issues related to IP

-- provide economic advice to assist IP Australia and other Commonwealth agencies make informed, evidence-based policy decisions.
+- provide economic advice to assist IP Australia and other government agencies make informed evidence-based policy decisions.